bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-mysql-and-github.md

 1. Visit Bytebase Console through the browser via your ngrok URL.
 Log in using your account created from the previous tutorial.
    ![login](/content/docs/tutorials/database-change-management-with-mysql-and-github/login.webp)

-2. If you followed the previes tutorial, you should see that the project and database created are still in your workspace.
+2. If you followed the previous tutorial, you should see that the project and database created are still in your workspace.
    ![home](/content/docs/tutorials/database-change-management-with-mysql-and-github/home.webp)

 ## Step 3 - Connect Bytebase with GitHub.com